-3 units IGETC, CSU, UC 3 hours lecture
+3 units IGETC, CSU, UC

 This course takes both a survey and topical approach to the study of Philosophy.
 As such, it has two main goals: to introduce the discipline of Philosophy and its subfields, and to introduce philosophical inquiries into the subject of "human nature".
+(CAN PHIL 2)